Birth control pills from Nurx cost as little as $0 with insurance or $15 per month without insurance.

 - Decreased sex drive – Some women will experience decreased libido related to the levels of hormones in the pill.
 If the problem becomes troublesome, different dosing can be tried.

 - Elevated blood pressure – The estrogen in combination pill control pills can lead to elevated blood pressure.
+This should be evaluated and not expected to improve on its own.
 Women with high blood pressure are often prescribed progestin-only pills or other forms of contraceptive.

 If you experience any of these side effects, rest assured that they usually go away within 1-3 months as your body gets used to the hormones.